Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: RELATED WORK

 \subsection{Self-training for reflective object pose estimation}

 Recent popular self-supervised object pose estimation often relies on texture learning \cite{selfpose++}, multi-view pseudo flow \cite{flow} or domain adaption from simulation to real scene \cite{Pseudopose}.
-However, they are not suitable for reflective objects as the textures are not only changeable with the viewing angles but also suffer from low signal-to-noise ratio and image saturation \cite{nextbest}.
+However, they are not suitable for reflective objects as the textures are not only changeable with the viewing angles but also suffer from low signal-to-noise ratio and image saturation \cite{nextbest}, which makes these popular methods difficult to generalize to such scenarios.
 For self-training of reflective objects, X. Li et al. \cite{Sim-to-real2} only use synthetic data to train but it still suffers from this problem.
 K. Chen et al. \cite{Sim-to-real} propose an iterative self-training framework to facilitate cost-effective robotic grasping but with a general perceptual metric \cite{generalmetric}.
 On the other hand, Y.-C. Lin et al. propose a Neural Radiance Field (NeRF) representation \cite{Nerf-supervision} of a scene to train object descriptors.
-H. Chen et al. \cite{texturelearning} propose neural texture learning which synthesises photorealistic novel views to supervise the pose estimator.
+T. Tan et al. \cite{ONDApose} propose an occlusion-aware neural domain adaptation method via the CAD-like radiance field.
 These NeRF-based methods show good performance but they work best for isolated objects.
-Therefore, they may not be suitable for bin-picking as the texture of single object differs from the texture in cluttered environments.
-Additionally, recent works \cite{ZS6D}\cite{Gigapose}\cite{foundationpose} on zero-shot learning also require no manual labeling for unseen objects and can make predictions directly, but there are two issues: 1) Some works \cite{Gigapose}\cite{foundationpose} rely on rendered data, but these data might not accurately capture reflective textures for the real scenes.
-2) Paper \cite{ZS6D} relies on a general metric or a feature extractor, which is not designed for reflective objects and LC.
+Therefore, they may not be suitable for bin-picking because they regard occlusion as noise and the texture of single object differs from the texture in cluttered environments.
+Additionally, recent works \cite{ZS6D}\cite{Gigapose}\cite{foundationpose} on zero-shot learning also require no manual labeling for unseen objects and can make predictions directly, but there are two issues: 1) Some works \cite{Gigapose}\cite{foundationpose} rely on rendered data, which often fail to capture real-world reflective textures.
+2) Paper \cite{ZS6D} relies on a general metric, which is not designed for reflective objects and LC.